menu

 One downside of living in Laneville is that it can take a long time to commute to work.
 In Laneville, the average commute to work is 32.96 minutes, which is quite a bit higher than the national average.

-Laneville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Laneville doesn't have a public transportation system that people use for their commute.

 Demographics